Rcesur94/Short-read-Environmental-algae-data/README.md

 hmmsearch --tblout 005hmm.hmmout -E 1e-5 NCLDV_markers.hmm 005scaffolds.faa
 hmmsearch --tblout 006hmm.hmmout -E 1e-5 NCLDV_markers.hmm 006scaffolds.faa

-## You can view the hmm.out files to see what markers it found.
+#You can view the hmm.out files to see what markers it found.
 The sample with the most giant viral marker genes was sample #3.
 Below is what some of the hmm.out file for sample 3 looked like.

 ![003hmmout](https://github.com/user-attachments/assets/4653a89f-e3a5-4df6-97af-69699935444d)

 #From here I wanted to see if there were any patterns present that I could make a figure from.
+I used these columns to create a cleaner excel sheet of just what I wanted

-## R script
+# R script

-# Load required libraries
+## Load required libraries
 library(ggplot2)

-# Read the table into R
+## Read the table into R
 df <- read.table("marker_hits.tsv",
                  header = TRUE,
                  sep = "\t",
 stringsAsFactors = FALSE)

-# Check table to see this is what you think it should look like
+## Check table to see this is what you think it should look like
 head(df)

-# Extract contig length
+## Extract contig length
 df$Contig_length <- as.numeric(
     sub(".*length_([0-9]+)_.*", "\\1", df$Contig)
  )

-# Convert E-Value to base log 10
+## Convert E-Value to base log 10
 df$log10_Evalue <- -log10(as.numeric(df$E_value))

-# Plot graph
+## Plot graph
 ggplot(df, aes(x = Contig_length, y = log10_Evalue, color = Hit)) +
    geom_point(size = 2, alpha = 0.8) +
    theme_minimal() +